 - providing professional development opportunities to high school science teachers,

-- and providing graduate students and post-docs with effective pedagogy tools that can be used to guide the approach
+- and providing graduate students and post-docs with effective pedagogy tools that can be used to guide the approach to teaching.

 Outreach to High Schools Program